RDF Stream Taxonomy: Systematizing RDF Stream Types in Research and Practice: Literature Review

 \subsection{Streaming Semantic Annotation and Translation}

 Several systems were developed for streaming semantic annotation (lifting) and translation.
-RMLStreamer~\cite{haesendonck2019parallel,oo2022rmlstreamer} annotates data using the RML language~\cite{dimou2014rml}, outputting a stream of RDF datasets.
+RMLStreamer~\cite{haesendonck2019parallel, oo2022rmlstreamer} annotates data using the RML language~\cite{dimou2014rml}, outputting a stream of RDF datasets.
 CARML~\cite{carml} is a Java library that provides generic facilities for annotating data using RML.
 It supports outputting a stream of RDF quad statements (using RDF4J Rio~\cite{rio}), which corresponds to a single RDF dataset.
 CARML does not natively support streams of datasets, and thus it operates on a different abstraction level than RMLStreamer.
-This limitation is addressed by the Semantic Annotation enabler~\cite{semann} from ASSIST-IoT~\cite{szmeja2023assist}, which outputs a stream of RDF datasets.
+This limitation is addressed by the Semantic Annotation enabler~\cite{semann} from the ASSIST-IoT project~\cite{szmeja2023assist}, which outputs a stream of RDF datasets, each corresponding to one input document.
 SPARQL-Generate~\cite{lefranccois2016flexible} is an extension of the SPARQL language, which allows for generating RDF from various data sources.
-Its reference implementation\footnote{\url{https://github.com/sparql-generate/sparql-generate}} supports outputting a stream of RDF triples (using Apache Jena RIOT~\cite{riot}).
+Its \href{https://github.com/sparql-generate/sparql-generate}{reference implementation} (accessed on 4 June 2024) supports outputting a stream of RDF triples (using Apache Jena RIOT~\cite{riot}).

 Last in this category is the Inter Platform Semantic Mediator (IPSM)~\cite{ganzha2017streaming}, which translates a stream of RDF graphs into another such stream, in real time.
-Although on a logical level IPSM processes RDF graphs, it outputs a stream of datasets, where each dataset has two named graphs -- one containing the translated RDF, and the other with metadata about the translation itself.
+Although on a logical level IPSM processes RDF graphs, it physically outputs a stream of RDF datasets, where each dataset has two named graphs -- one containing the translated RDF, and the other with metadata about the translation itself.